mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_webp.rst

     Without :guilabel:`Lossless Compression`, image information considered redundant will be removed, rather than compressed.
 This means that at 0%, the most information wll be lost and thus the smallest file size is achieved.
 This also reduces the overall quality.
 Conversely, 100% will remove the least amount of image information and thus maintain quality at the expense of a large file size.
 Trade Off
-    A slider that allows you to select whether speed is more important than quality.
+    A slider that allows you to select whether saving speed is more important than quality.
 Dithering:
     This enables dithering, which allows storing fewer colors while still keeping good gradients.